yhou-2003/BMC-CS-113.github.io/labs/Lab00.md

 #### Navigation Commands!
-Now we are ready to start using command line arguments:
+Now we are ready to start using command line arguments.
+We will be using these command lines today:
 - ls
 - cd
 - mkdir
-- rm
-- man
 - wget
 - cat
+- wc

 ##### **`pwd` command**